elucian/bee/syntax/keywords.md

 | #driver     | Declare file name for a primary module
 | #aspect     | Declare file name for a secondary module
 | #library    | Declare file name for a library
-| #timer      | Declare maximum time spent for a program to run
+| #timer      | Declare maximum time spent for a program to run. (default: 30s)
-| #precision  | Declare maximum precision to use for decimal numbers
+| #precision  | Declare maximum precision to use for decimal numbers. (default: 1m)

+**Note:** (1m = 10⁻³, 1μ =10⁻⁶)

 ### Definition statements

-Next statements are used to load aspects or declare something.
+Next statements are used to declare or create a module member.

 | Keyword  | Purpose
 |----------|--------------------------------------------------
+| input    | Declare input parameters
+| output   | Declare output parameters
 | define   | Declare a constant
-| load     | Load a library and assign a qualifier
+| load     | Declare a qualifier and load library
 | alias    | Declare a local synonym for an aspect file
 | type     | Declare data super-type or sub-type
-| rule     | Declare a subroutine or object prototype
+| make     | Create a new variable or multiple variables
-| make     | Create a new variable
+| rule     | Create a new rule or rule prototype
-| clone    | Create a new rule object
+| clone    | Create a new rule from an rule prototype

 ### Execution statements